Rangi42/redstarbluestar/FEATURES.md

 ### Higher shiny odds

-If you want nearly 2% of wild Pokémon to be shiny like in the Space World demo, then follow the instructions in [INSTALL.md](INSTALL.md) to build your own ROM—but before running `make`, edit [main.asm](main.asm), replacing this:
+If you want nearly 2% of wild Pokémon to be shiny like in the Space World demo, then follow the instructions in [INSTALL.md](INSTALL.md) to build your own ROM—but before running `make`, edit [engine/shiny.asm](engine/shiny.asm), replacing this:

 ```
 IsMonShiny: